5 Strategies for Using a HELOC to Build Wealth

 4) Market Fluctuations and Home Value Depreciation

-If so, most lenders may either cap or call your home equity line of credit.
-Capping means you may not be able to borrow any additional funds, even if your balance was under the maximum draw amount.
+“Capping” means you won’t be able to borrow any additional funds, even if your balance was under the originally stated maximum draw amount.
 I had this happen to me in 2009 after property values plummeted, even though I was current on my payments and nowhere near my max draw amount.

-Having your lender calling your HELOC is the worst-case scenario, making the loan due immediately.
-This may force you to sell the same assets you were using the HELOC to build wealth, quite possibly at a deep discount depending on market conditions.
+Having your lender “calling” your HELOC is the worst-case scenario, making the loan due immediately.
+This may force you to sell the same assets you were using to build wealth, quite possibly at a deep discount, depending on market conditions.
 Check your loan contract language to make sure this call feature isn’t available to the lender before setting up a HELOC.

 Final Thoughts on Using a HELOC to Build Wealth

 Before implementing a HELOC strategy, it is advisable for homeowners to seek custom advice from financial professionals.
-An experienced adviser can provide tailored insights, helping to navigate the complexities of borrowing against home equity while addressing individual circumstances and long-term financial goals.
+An experienced adviser can provide tailored insights, helping to navigate the complexities of borrowing against home equity while addressing individual circumstances of their financial situation and long-term financial goals.

 John “Hutch” Hutchinson, ChFC®, CLU®, AEP®, EA